dansheard/VendingMachine/README.md

 VendingMachine
 ==============

-Vending Machine built for fun in Ruby.
+Comand line Vending Machine app built for fun in Ruby.

+Launch init.rb Ruby file from the command line to get started.